usrm7/stock-data/README.md

 # stock_data
-get data from stocks using yfinance
+get data from stocks using yfinance on the command line